Enjoy these speech therapy Pictureka ideas to target a wide range of speech and language goals.

-For my students, I tend to use the curriculum as much as possible but sometimes students and SLPs deserve a fun break!
+For my students, I use the curriculum as much as possible but sometimes students and SLPs deserve a fun break!

 I never use games as they are intended.
-Instead, I modify them to fit the goals of my students.
-Below are some ideas that I have already explored and have had a lot of success!
+Instead, I change them to fit the goals of my students.
+Below are ideas I have already tried!

-For child who is under 3 years of age, this game is great for simple object naming.
+For a child who is under 3 years of age, this game is great for object naming.

 They are many ways to target this goal.
-Feel free to adjust the way you play the game depending on the language and interest level of your child/student.
+Adjust the way you play the game depending on the language and interest level of your child/student.
 Some ideas:

 For older students who are practicing memory compensations, this game is great for practicing visualization or rehearsal.

-How you target this goal will completely depend completely on your student.
+How you target this goal will depend on your student.

-For me, as my students improve their articulation skills and are mainly working on generalization, I like to pull “non-speech” games to add a little distraction with hopes of transferring their new skills to automatic memory.
+For me, as my students improve their articulation skills and are working on generalization, I like to pull “non-speech” games to add a little distraction hoping to transfer their new skills to automatic memory.